ksafranski/amet/README.md

 ## Persisting Data

-If you pass the `-l` flag to `run.sh`, it creates a `./dev-env` directory which is mounted as a volume in the container.
+If you pass the `-l` flag to `amet.sh`, it creates a `./dev-env` directory which is mounted as a volume in the container.
 This directory is mounted to the `$HOME` path inside of the container.

 The root of this directory is your working home directory and can be treated as such; containing other